genesisneo/project-hermes/README.md

 ### Before pushing:
 ------

 Check your `default.html` and `index.html` before you commit you page on the LPP, make sure that text are linked from the LPP database and if subscription flow exist, you don't need to include you `default.html` file.
+Also please remove the `<!-- SFC -->` and `<!--<remove>-->` on your `default.html`.